I just ran an IP and have some bands I want to identify. What do I do now?

 Is there anything special I should do when running my gel?

-Yes!
+Yes.
 First, the running buffers should be made up fresh for this experiment.
 Most labs use commercial pre-cast gels, and usually they are OK as long as they have not passed their expiration date.
-For more tips please read the items below…
+For more tips please read the items below or contact our lab.

 How much sample do I need to get a good identification?

 A good rule-of-thumb is to have a visible band using coomassie or silver stain, or at least 10-100 fmol of protein.
 In some cases our usual protease (trypsin) will not be suitable for your protein; this is more likely for small proteins.
 In such cases more protein or perhaps a different enzyme will be required.

 My sample gave a nice, single band by western.
 Can it be sequenced?

 If you cannot see it using a typical gel stain, there probably is not enough protein there to identify, and ensure you are cutting the correct band.
 Also, a WB only sees your protein of interest, so chances are there are lots of interfering proteins present as well; you simply don’t see them by WB.
 Further, if you ran whole cell lysate on a gel, blotted it, then ran a Western, there is very little chance we would be able to find anything interesting from that blot, even if you used a non-protein blocking agent.
 The only realistic chance is to do an IP.